f5devcentral/f5-beacon/examples/insights/telegraf-ping/README.md

 The Lambda function is logging in to F5 Cloud Service as described in the [Authenticate against F5 Cloud Services API](https://clouddocs.f5.com/cloud-services/latest/f5-cloud-services-Beacon-WorkWith.html#authenticate-against-f5-cloud-service-api) section and using the [login API](https://portal.cloudservices.f5.com/docs.html#operation/Login) from the authentication service.

-The 'Username', 'Password' and 'Prefered account' used to authenticate and execute API calls against Beacon are provided to the Lambda function as JSON input as shown below:
+The 'Username', 'Password' and 'Preferred account' used to authenticate and execute API calls against Beacon are provided to the Lambda function as JSON input as shown below:

    ```json
     {